 The US has provided three specific expat tax benefits that can help you stop paying more than you should.

 Generally, you can get a $ for $ (euro, pound, yen, etc.) credit from the income taxes paid to your host country against your US tax liability.

 When you pay foreign income taxes, such as UK income taxes, you can use those amounts to offset your US tax bill.
 For example, if you would owe $5,000 in US taxes but have already paid 7,000 GBP taxes to the UK Government, the US will allow you to reduce your tax bill to $0.

 You will need to claim the foreign tax credit on Form 1116.

 Foreign Earned Income Exclusion

-The FEIE gives US expats the right to exclude up to $105,900 (for the 2019 tax year) on any earned income sourced outside the US.
+The FEIE gives US expats the right to around $100,000 on any earned income sourced outside the US.
 This is known as foreign sourced income.
 Plus, it doesn’t matter if you’re a short-term or long-term expat to take advantage of this benefit.

 To check if you are qualified for the Foreign Earned Income Exclusion you’ll need to take two tests.
 The Bone Fide and Physical Presence test which you can take here.

 If you earn more than the FEIE exclusion amount then you can score an additional expat tax benefit.
 It’s called the Foreign Housing Exclusion.